-by Rob Williams on February 1, 2006 in Memory
+by Rob Williams on February 1, 2006 in Miscellaneous

 If you are in the market for a 1GB DDR2 kit, then this kit proves to be a great choice.
 Despite being value memory, it overclocks quite well with the ability to keep stock timings.

 - CPU: Pentium D 820 @ 2.8 GHz – 3.85GHz on AIR

 - Motherboard: ASUS P5WD2 Premium w/ 0606 BIOS

 - Memory: OCZ 1GB Gold PC2-5400 XTC 4-4-4-12

 - Video: eVGA 7800GT 256MB PCI-E @ 490/1.15

 - Odds and Ends: External WD 200GB 7200 8MB via USB2.0

 - Etcetera: Windows XP Professional SP2, Windows x64 Professional SP1, NVIDIA 81.98 Drivers

 Before I attempted to overclock anything, I ran MemTest 1.65 overnight to make sure there were no errors at stock.
 When I find a new setting I want to test, I load up MemTest again.
 To make sure my current setting is stable, I run MemTest’s #5 test in a loop of 3 and it’s test #8 in a loop of 2.
 Once that’s done, I consider it a stable overclock and continue up the ladder.
 My highest overclock is one that still uses a stock CAS setting.
 Here are my results: